fp7mplane/protocol-ri/doc/protocol-spec.md

 If a specification contains a token, it may be answered by the component with a receipt containing the token instead of the parameters, metadata, and results sections.
 A specification containing a token may likewise be interrupted by the client with an interrupt containing the token.
 A component must not answer a specification with a token with a receipt or result containing a different token, but the token may be omitted in subsequent receipts and results.

 If a receipt contains a token, it may be redeemed by the same client using a redemption containing the token instead of the parameters, metadata, and results sections.

+When grouping multiple results from a repeating specification into an envelope, the envelope may contain the token of the repeating specification.

 ### Contents